Did you know?

 A steep decline in nest numbers throughout the 1980s, followed by a mass mortality event in January 1990 reduced the total number of nests to as low as 140 pairs on the entire Otago coast in the following season.
 Since this time nest numbers have fluctuated between 400 to 600 pairs.

-In the current 2015/16 season, there are less than 200 breeding pairs on the Otago coast.
-The steep decline in nest numbers is the cumulative effect of another unidentified mass mortality in January 2013, widespread starvation in 2014, and an increase in predation by barracouta in early 2015.
+In the 2015/16 season, there were less than 200 breeding pairs on the Otago coast.
+The steep decline in nest numbers was the cumulative effect of another unidentified mass mortality in January 2013, widespread starvation in 2014, and an increase in predation by barracouta in early 2015.

-Having a half and half existence - marine and land - hoiho need access to a private, scrub- or bush-covered area to breed.
+The yellow-eyed penguin is equally dependant on marine and land habitats, which include forest and coastal scrubland.
 Areas adjacent to the coastline that have been burnt or developed for farming or other forms of land development restrict their nesting options.

-Yellow-eyed penguins are solitary creatures that seek privacy. hoiho will walk up to one kilometre inland to find nesting sites.
-A major focus for hoiho conservation has been on replanting coastal sites with native shrubs and plants, and by providing nesting boxes as alternative habitats.
+Yellow-eyed penguins are solitary creatures that seek privacy.
+They will walk up to one kilometre inland to find nesting sites.
+A major focus for their conservation has been on replanting coastal sites with native shrubs and plants, and providing nesting boxes as alternative habitats.